jcomeauictx/legaproxy/README.md

 Docker, but decided to code my own JavaScript translator after finding the ANTLR4 parser project.

+## Installing MITM certificate

+Chrome/Chromium ignores the CA certificate store whose instructions are provided at http://mitm.it/.
+Instead, after downloading the .pem file, type `chrome://settings/certificates` into the address bar, select the Authorities tab, and import the certificate.
+Close and reopen the browser.

 ## Developer notes

 * You will need to `usermod -a -G docker $USER`.